ExpertiseDemocracy and Political Participation

 OWFI supports marginalized communities, including women with disabilities, LGBTQ Iraqis, Afro-Iraqis and Turkmen, and Yazidi families displaced by conflict.
 OWFI programming includes broadcasts about peace, tolerance and respect for human rights to combat societal discrimination towards women and LGBT Iraqis via the radio and OWFI’s newspaper “Al-Mousawaat.”

-For her work, Yanar has received such prestigious awards as the Gruber Prize for Women’s Rights in 2008, the Eleanor Roosevelt Global Women’s Rights award in 2013 and Norway’s Rafto Prize in 2016.
+For her work, Yanar has received prestigious awards, among them the Gruber Prize for Women’s Rights in 2008, the Eleanor Roosevelt Global Women’s Rights award in 2013 and Norway’s Rafto Prize in 2016.